 - When you buy real estate to live in… It is not an investment.
 It is a personal expense.

 Where did this idea come from that every American should own their home?

-Actually, I heard that Fannie Mae came up with the “American Dream” idea as part of a marketing campaign that everyone should own their own home.
-Great idea on their part, but I have not been able to confirm that they were the ones to initiate this idea.
+I heard that Fannie Mae came up with the “American Dream” idea as part of a marketing campaign that everyone should own their own home.
+Great idea on their part.
+While this might be great for Fannie Mae, is it a good idea for everyone to buy into this dream?